PrincetonUniversity/BrainPipe/README.md

 ## Edit: lightsheet/tools/utils/directorydeterminer:
 * Add your paths for BOTH the cluster and local machinery

+## Edit: lightsheet/tools/conv_net:
+- main GPU-based scripts are located in the pytorchutils directory
+1. `run_exp.py` --> training
+    - lines 64-98: modify data directory, train and validation sets, and named experiment   	  directory (in which the experiment directory of logs and model weights is stored)
+2. `run_fwd.py` --> inference
+    - lines 57 & 65: modify experiment and data directory
+3. `run_chnk_fwd.py` --> large-scale inference
+    - lines 82 & 90: modify experiment and data directory
+    - if working with a slurm-based scheduler:
+	1. modify `run_chnk_fwd.sh` in the main repo
+	2. use `python pytorchutils/run_chnk_fwd.py -h` for more info on command line 		arguments
+4. modify parameters (stride, window, # of iterations, etc.) in the main parameter dictionaries
+- `cell_detect.py` --> CPU-based pre-processing and post-processing
+    - if working with a slurm-based scheduler,
+	1. `cnn_preprocess.sh` --> chunks full sized data from working processed directory
+	2. `cnn_postprocess.sh` --> reconstructs and uses connected components to find cell measures
+    - output is a '3dunet_output' directory containing a '[brain_name]_cell_measures.csv'

 ### To run, I suggest:
 * Open `run_tracing.py`